influxdata/kapacitor/client/API.md

 }
 ```

->NOTE: The password value is not returned, but the `true` value indicates that a non empty password has been set.
+>**Note:** The password value is not returned, but the `true` value indicates that a non empty password has been set.

 #### Response